 Heat Recovery ventilation systems work by replacing the moist air in your home with filtered, fresh air from outside.
 They include a heat exchange unit.
 This unit captures the heat from the warm air in your home as it leaves and uses it to warm the incoming fresh air.
 This significantly reduces the amount of heat wasted and reduces your energy bills.

 Positive input ventilation or PIV systems work by continuously replacing the moist air in your home with fresh, filtered air from outside.
 They are usually installed in your loft and will provide whole house ventilation.
 Window condensation in your home should be eradicated.

 Permagard stock Monsoon Positive Pressure Ventilation systems that offer PPV for house with lofts and ventilation units for flats without a loft space.
 Both heat the incoming fresh air.
 The Nuaire Drimaster Eco PIV system is a highly effective and energy efficient version that gets rid of condensation and improves air quality in your home.

 Remember you can also get rid of any black mould using our mould wash.

-Permagard – 30 Years' Experience in Condensation Control
+Permagard – Over 30 Years' Experience in Condensation Control

-If you have any questions about the ventilation systems or how to get rid of condensation on windows give our team a call.
-We can advise you on the best methods for your situation.
-You can also browse our condensation control products.
+You should now have a good idea of the best ventilation methods for your situation.
+You can continue to browse our full range of condensation control products.
 The NHS also has a page on preventing condensation and mould.